The 20 Best Preaxial Polydactyly Type 1 Doctors Near Me in Washington, US

 Offers Telehealth

-Douglas Hanel is a Hand Surgeon in Seattle, Washington.
+Douglas Hanel is a Hand Surgeon practicing medicine in Seattle, Washington.
 Dr. Hanel is rated as an Experienced provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
-His top areas of expertise are Sprengel Deformity, Macrodactyly of the Hand, Congenital Radioulnar Synostosis, and Accessory Navicular Bone.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Accessory Navicular Bone, Congenital Radioulnar Synostosis, Sprengel Deformity, and Macrodactyly of the Hand.
 Dr. Hanel is currently accepting new patients.

 Experienced in Preaxial Polydactyly Type 1